-Clive, along with his wife Catherine, pastored an East London church leading them into revival, seeing God's goodness cascade through the members of the church and into the ethnically diverse community.
+Clive, along with his late wife Catherine, pastored an East London church leading them into revival, seeing God's goodness cascade through the members of the church and into the ethnically diverse community.
 Their passion is for people to meet personally with Jesus, to experience the Father’s love and encounter the healing power of the Holy Spirit and so live transformed lives bringing change to their community.
-Clive continues to write and teach and they both minister wherever and whenever and especially outside the four walls of the church.
+Clive continues to write and teach and minister wherever and whenever and especially outside the four walls of the church building.

 Clive & Catherine

 Essentially, my walk1 with God has been a series of ambushes!

 Growing up I knew there had to be something other than what my senses detected, but there was no one with whom I could confide.
 Aged 17, an elderly clergyman became my English teacher.
 An unlikely friendship begun and we talked not only of literature but also of faith — God’s ambush.

 Many years later, after searching in all the wrong places for acceptance and significance I accepted Jesus into my life.
 The following Easter, Catherine and I, along with many other from our church, went to Spring Harvest.
 The album cover features us front and centre.
 Eight years later, God ambushed me again.